IEC Recognized Organization (RO) Canada Programs

 How to Apply for RO

 You must wait for us to open registrations for the IEC season.
-Each year the requirements can change, so keep an eye on this page for updates.
+Each Season the requirements or opening date for our waiting list can change, so keep an eye on this page for updates.

 For you to have a general idea, this is how we normally accept applications.
-We do not assign spots first come first severed.
+We do not assign spots first come first served.
 We review the profiles first!

 1. Prepare your Most Updated Resume

-We must be able to see your experience, so get your resume ready with relevant information.
+We must be able to see your experience, so time to get your resume ready with the relevant information.
 This includes your current address, education, work experience and contact details.

-Important – Please make sure your resume include City & Country for each work experience and education.
-You should include all your experiences and locations since you are 18 years old.
+Important – Please make sure your resume includes the City & Country for each work experience and education.
+You should include all your experiences and locations from when you turned 18 years old.

 2. Submit a Stepwest Application form

-Once you submit your application under the right program (RO Working Holiday or RO Young Professional) you will receive an email confirming that we have received your details and will automatically join our waiting list.
+Once our Waiting List opens for the Season, submit your application under the right program (RO Working Holiday or RO Young Professional) so you can automatically join our waiting list.

-We will carefully review your application and if you match the requirements and our quota per country, we will contact you to arrange an online meeting to discuss details.
+We will carefully review applications and if you match the requirements and our quota, we will contact you to arrange an online meeting to discuss details.

 3. Wait for our team to reach out (if selected)